Do Video Games Exacerbate ADHD?

 - Time yourself using a stopwatch

-A Healthy Play Diet
+A Healthy Balance of Play

 If your child is spending a substantial proportion of his time engaged in outdoor exercise, socializing with friends, and completing his homework, then spending some time playing video games is not a bad thing.
 Video games can give kids things to talk about with their friends, sharpen their digital skills, and improve some critical thinking skills, as long as they don’t overdo it.
 Conventional wisdom calls video gaming a distraction that gets in the way of learning.
 But for tweens and teens with attention deficit, it may actually offer a way to enhance executive function.